sketchbuch/vsc-packages/README.md

 **(vsc-packages)**

-A VSC extension to list packages from package.json and search for and install pacages.
+A VSC extension to list packages from package.json and search for and install packages.

 **This is a work-in-progress and has not been released yet.
 This project began so that I could learn how to make webviews for VSC extensions**